-The habitat analysis indicated that the drought pemrit would cause impacts to spawning and adult habitat for several fish species.
-However, the River Blithe downstream of Pumpback is a relatively homogenous reach and suitable spawning habitat is absent in this section.
+The habitat analysis indicated that the drought permit would cause impacts to spawning and adult habitat for several fish species.
+However, the River Blithe downstream of the site is a relatively homogenous reach and suitable spawning habitat is absent in this section.
 Adverse impacts to fish habitat associated with the drought permit are therefore considered to be negligible.